 Towards the tail end of the cooking-through, my health was poorly.
 I had to make up my mind to choose the job I loved doing and my love (family, cooking and above all myself)!
 I am glad I chose my love to focus on.
 Cooking for my family and myself has put me back in the momentum I had lost.
 This sabbatical proved to be fruitful!
 All the photographs of the recipes I cooked are posted either on RuchiraVideshini Facebook page or here on the blog.

 I have always been naturally inclined to create stuff be it crafts, painting, dancing and anything which challenges me.
 Cooking somehow clicked only with this book.
-Every recipe posed as a challenge in a different ways.
+Every recipe posed a challenge in different ways.
 Working through each of them, creating and presenting them was such a wonderful experience.
 Slowly as I started overcoming the challenges, cooking seemed very interesting.
 Blogging was a kind of recording these experiences.
-Late Kamalabai Ogale is my inspiration in the kitchen!
-I would have missed out on such essential life skill had I not chanced upon this book.
+Late Kamalabai Ogale is my inspiration in the kitchen.
+I would have missed out on such essential life skill had I not chanced upon her cookbook.

 Some 10 years back, cooking was just a necessity for me.
 Now, it is an emotion, a happy emotion.
 It helps me express and communicate.
 This emotion though is different from the other emotions I have.
 In this case, I do not need to explain.
 One just needs to taste.